William H. Wharton: Texas Revolution

 Wharton served as a delegate to the Convention of 1832 from the District of Victoria.
 The convention unanimously elected him to deliver the resolutions to the legislature of Coahuila y Tejas (then a part of Mexico) in Saltillo and to the Mexican Congress in Mexico City.

 Following that convention's unsuccessful attempts to form a new state separate from Coahuila y Tejas, Wharton served as president of the follow-up Convention of 1833 and openly advocated complete independence from Mexico, in contrast to the moderate view held by native Texans and others like Stephen F. Austin.
 Wharton later served as a delegate from the Columbia district to the Texas Consultation of 1835.

 Wharton entered military service during the Texas Revolution, serving as a colonel and judge advocate general.
 He participated in the siege of San Antonio de Béxar in the fall of 1835.
 Shortly thereafter, he was appointed as one of three commissioners to the United States to secure aid for the Texians.

 Senator

 After the revolution resulted in the formation of the Republic of Texas in 1836, Wharton supported Austin's unsuccessful candidacy for president, which was instead won by Sam Houston.
 Wharton served as a member of the new republic's senate from the District of Brazoria in 1836.

 In November, President Houston appointed Wharton as minister to the United States, hoping to secure political recognition and possible annexation.
+On March 3, 1837, the United States Senate voted to recognize Texas' independence.
 Returning to Texas in 1837 by sea, Wharton was captured by a Mexican ship and carried to Matamoros, where he was imprisoned.
 He escaped (allegedly by wearing a nun's habit) and returned to Texas to be re-elected to the Texas Senate in 1838.

 Wharton introduced the "Lone Star" flag to Congress on December 28, and may have designed it.